-But in a competitive market, business will be awarded to those who are knowledgeable, nimble, and inspires trust.
+But in a competitive market, business will be awarded to those who are knowledgeable, nimble, and inspire trust.
 The function of Direct Sales is to generate business through ongoing targeted and refined solicitation of specific market segments.
-A sophisticated system of quantification and goal setting provides a continuous source of business despite market fluctuations and the skilled Sales Managers can uncover a client's needs and objections to win the business.
+A sophisticated system of quantification and goal setting provides a continuous source of business despite market fluctuations.
+The skilled Sales Managers can uncover a client's needs and address objections to win the business.
 Brands and individual properties' marketing efforts certainly drive business.
 But, as with COVID-19, when there is no business, then what?
 That is where Direct Sales can make a difference.

-Business will come back, but unpredictably with the ebb and flow of the pandemic.
 The knowledgeable and tuned-in Sales Manager, with "boots on the ground" is in the valuable position to feed information to owners and managers who can then nimbly revise strategies and make operational adjustments.
 Why wait for a study to come out when the Sales Manager can provide important insights from clients through their daily interactions.